bps12/bps12.github.io/_posts/2018-07-24-off-the-tourist-track-espana.md

 ![_config.yml]({{ site.baseurl }}/images/renfe.jpg)
 ![_config.yml]({{ site.baseurl }}/images/ticket.png)

 The conductor explained to me in very fast Spanish that we were changing train in Huesca (my final destination) and it took me about 3 times to fully understand with my ignorant American ways creeping in.
-Luckily I didn't have to deal with this was able to get back in one piece and glide through the mountains getting a nice view!
+Luckily I didn't have to deal with this was able to get back in one piece whilist getting a nice mountain view.

-Despite the hike kicking my out of weight ass, overall it was one the best experiences I have ever had.
+Despite the hike kicking my out of shape ass, overall it was one the best experiences I have ever had.